AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 The most effective, productive, and engaged teams that I've worked with have used many of the metrics in this article.
 While it wasn't appreciated at the time, we did use metrics to drive our behaviours to improve our practice, our processes, and our behaviours.
 Conversely, the one organisation that resisted the building of systems to promote these metrics, interestingly, was the lowest performing organisation I've witnessed.
 Is there a strong correlation between the well-intending use of metrics and team performance?
 I think so.
 Regardless, employing some of the following metrics in your organisation will, if well-selected, at least not hurt.

 Many of the below metrics require the actual data to back them.
-It isn't the objective of this article to demonstate how to achieve this, and I generally assume that you have the data at hand.
+It isn't the objective of this article to demonstrate how to achieve this, and I generally assume that you have the data at hand.
 If you don't, and there were many times that I didn't, the path to discovering the information was very fruitful and enlightening in and of itself.
 Often this was hard work, and sometimes required specific development time and effort.
 And a great deal of persistence.
 But always worthwhile.

 My desire is that this article makes you think, and hopefully, that you act.
 Whether you agree with my points or not, I'd consider you taking one single action in your workplace a success.